 Easter Island’s famous statues not only attract tourists, but also symbolize ancestral values and even drive many sustainable initiatives.

-Solar All the Wa(y)ve (GRC)
+Solar Boat (GRC)

 Has the future of motor boating arrived?
 After meeting both a prototype and a commercial solar boat we surely think so!